18 November – for immediate release

 Peter Paduh, 43, from Camden, and founder of SocialBox.Biz, said:

-“We take for granted for our laptops, tablets and smartphones to stay connected with loved ones during the pandemic.
-For many of us, we can order our shopping and medication online and continue our education.
+“We take for granted our laptops, tablets and smartphones to stay connected with loved ones.
+Many of us can order our shopping and continue our education.
 For large parts of the population, they do not have this luxury.

 “The pandemic has rammed home the need for digital exclusion to be prioritised immediately.
 I’m really pleased to work with government and business leaders in London who get how important this is too.”